eficode-academy/istio-katas/04-egress-traffic.md

 Deployment and a Service.
 Istio egress gateways are based on Envoy and have a **standalone** Envoy proxy.

-Inspecting our course environment would show something like:
+Our course environment would show something like:

 ```
 NAME                                       TYPE